- What is Night Vision?

 It’s hard not to be blown away by some of the images of what you can see and capture with night vision devices.

 However, night vision devices are expensive and there are relatively few outlets dedicated to offering this gear specifically for astronomy.
-The argument that this cost can be offset by using cheaper telescopes is valid though and a NVA setup should well suit those living in cities who are faced with both light pollution and most probably a challenge of storing large traditional astronomy gear.
+The argument that this cost can be offset by using cheaper telescopes is valid though and a NVA setup should well suit those living in cities who are faced with both light pollution and most probably the challenge of storing large traditional astronomy gear.

 It’s great that at least one dedicated provider of night vision devices for astronomy (OVNI) has emerged in recent years and also that quality digital devices are offering a budget alternative.
 The question is will this trend continue and will we see more night vision devices for astronomy emerge?